 Dundee Hill Project

-Project Update: Dundee Hill was awarded grants from the Housing Trust Fund and CHIP programs from the State of Washington in January 2024.
+Project Update: Dundee Hill was awarded grants from the Housing Trust Fund and CHIP programs from the State of Washington.
 With the project nearing full funding, this is your chance to bring a green-built affordable housing project to life!
-Visit our campaign page to contribute.

 Concept art illustration by Kristina Stimson

-The Olympic Housing Trust is pleased to be developing the Dundee Hill project, a new housing project in Port Townsend.
-Available to residents of Jefferson and Clallam County, the Dundee Hill project will offer five town homes available for purchase, and built with green building practices, energy and spatial efficiency.
-This innovative project comprises 2 two-bedroom units and 3 three-bedroom units situated beautifully adjacent to the neighborhood's community garden.
+Olympic Housing Trust (OHT) is building Dundee Hill Community Homes, a sustainably designed, permanently affordable housing project in Port Townsend, WA.
+Available to residents of Jefferson and Clallam County, the Dundee Hill project will offer five town homes available for purchase and built with green building practices.
+This innovative layout clusters the 2 two-bedroom and 3 three-bedroom homes while holding onto native plant buffers and the neighborhood's beautiful community garden.

 The homes will be sold to income-qualified households who have lived in the area for at least one year and are able to secure a home loan, among other qualifications.
-This unique development will be the Olympic Housing Trust’s flagship project in Jefferson County and will underpin the critical work of community land trusts in Washington State.
+This project, along with all of Olympic Housing Trust’s, utilizes the community land trust model where OHT will develop and sell the subsidized homes to eligible households, but still maintain ownership of the underlying land through a 99-year ground lease agreement.

 A local supporter donated this property to Olympic Housing Trust with the goal of supporting permanently affordable housing and strengthening local food security.
 Our team has worked with the donor to craft a vision for this property that includes the five townhouse units, as well as a community garden.
-The entire property will be stewarded by Olympic Housing Trust, with homeowners owning the homes and the local food bank volunteers helping to manage the garden.
+The entire property will be stewarded by Olympic Housing Trust with the homeowners owning the homes and local community members managing the garden, with support from the new homeowners.

-Our capital campaign has raised $1,120,000 in committed and secured contributions.
+Our capital campaign has raised over $1,455,000 in committed and secured contributions.

-This is your chance to be part of Jefferson County’s first community land trust housing project - visit our campaign page to donate today!
+This is your chance to be part of Jefferson County’s first community land trust housing project.

 Are you interested in owning one of the homes in the Dundee Hill project?